Package Leaflet: Information for the User

 Do not take Furantoína:

-The use of nitrofurantoína in prolonged treatments (continuous or frequent repeat treatments) has been associated with the appearance of severe pulmonary, hepatic, and hypersensitivity reactions.
+The use of nitrofurantoin in prolonged treatments (either continuous or frequent repeat treatments) has been associated with the occurrence of severe pulmonary, hepatic, and hypersensitivity reactions.

 Consult your doctor or pharmacist before starting to take Furantoína if you:

-Be aware that taking Furantoína may cause urine to turn dark yellow or brown.
-This is a normal effect and should not cause you to stop taking the medication.
+Note that when taking Furantoína, the urine may turn dark yellow or brown.
+This is a normal effect and does not mean you should stop taking the medication.

 Do not administer to children under three months.

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, such as:
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines, such as:

-It is recommended to take Furantoína with meals or with a glass of milk and never on an empty stomach to increase tolerance and improve medication absorption.
+It is recommended to take Furantoína during meals or with a glass of milk and never on an empty stomach to increase tolerance and improve the absorption of the medication.

-The use of this medication may cause dizziness, so you should not take Furantoína if you need to drive or operate machinery.
+The use of this medicine may cause dizziness, so you should not take Furantoína if you need to drive or operate machinery.

-It may cause a mild laxative effect because it contains 3.5 g of sorbitol per 10 ml dose.
+It may have a mild laxative effect because it contains 3.5 g of sorbitol per 10 ml dose.

 Caloric value: 2.6 kcal/g of sorbitol.